jo3-tech/MTcontrol-hub/README.md

 This project was an early-stage prototype.
 All code, documentation, and descriptions were originally written over 5 years ago and have been copied here with only minor modification.
 As such, they may lack polish, clarity, or completeness, and do not reflect current best practices.

-The developed software; ncHub, consists of a GUI (graphical user interface) for controlling the MTarm 4r robot (at prototype 2); a 4-axis desktop robot arm.
-For this version of the software (ncHub 0.0.0), the target counterpart firmware version for the robot is mtarm4r-mcu-firmware _controller-0.0.0 (requires some minor modifications in the communication protocol) (Note: the counterpart firmware is currently closed source/private).
+The developed software; MTcontrol-hub, consists of a GUI (graphical user interface) for controlling the MTarm 4r robot (at prototype 2); a 4-axis desktop robot arm.
+The target counterpart firmware version for the robot is mtarm4r-mcu-firmware _controller-0.0.0 (Note: the counterpart firmware is currently closed source/private).

 The [Dear ImGui](https://github.com/ocornut/imgui) library was used to develop the GUI, via the [ofxImGui](https://github.com/jvcleave/ofxImGui) binding for openFrameworks.

-ncHub can also be used as a general purpose G-code sender or serial console/terminal application.
+MTcontrol-hub can also be used as a general purpose G-code sender or serial console/terminal application.

 The recommended method to build this project is with openFrameworks 0.11.x using Visual Studio 2017 Community.
 Newer versions may work but have not been tested.
 The entire project must be placed in the following directory: